dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 Whenever an opening parenthesis follows a type qualifier, this is considered effectively one token and refers to the *`BasicType`* rule.

-The excpetion is required so that e.g. the follwing declaration keeps the meaning it currently has:
+The exception is required so that e.g. the following declaration keeps the meaning it currently has:
 ```d
 void f(const(int)[]);
 ```